 In order to see whether the host is responsive and always available, I created a WordPress website and monitored it with an uptime tool.
 This is going to help us see whether the host is reliable.
 Click the link above to see the current status of the website.

 It took several months of testing but currently, I must admit that OVH is one of the surprise packages.
-54 total minutes of downtime from September 2017 to January 2018.
+55 total minutes of downtime from September 2017 to January 2018.
 No outages over 10 minutes.
-And on top of that, these are the response times.
+Decent?
+Absolutely.

 Anti-Theft Protection Evaluation